 Endometriosis and fertility

 There are many reasons why a couple may be infertile.
 Endometriosis is sometimes found in women who are having trouble getting pregnant.
 In a minority of these women, scar tissue caused by the endometriosis will have caused a blockage of the fallopian tubes.
+The tubes may also become swollen and full of fluid (known as, ‘hydrosalpinx’).

 However, in most women it is not clear why the endometriosis affects their fertility.
 Theories include that the endometriosis: